BayshoreNetworks/gargoyle/README.md

 		- any ip address whitelisted in the DB
 		- system default gateway (data comes from "/proc/net/route")

-	- BLOCK TYPES - 1 - 5 are low hanging fruit, 6 - 8 are more statistical in nature
+	- Port scan detection BLOCK TYPES - 1 - 5 are low hanging fruit, 6 - 8 are more statistical in nature

 		1:'NULL Scan' (Stealth technique) - sends packets with no TCP flags set 2:'FIN Scan' (Stealth technique) - sends packets with the FIN flag set but without first establishing a legitimate connection to the target